fusionpbx/fusionpbx-docs/source/features/features.rst

 A way to login to another phone device and temporarily or permanently become another extension.
 This is sometimes known as 'hoteling' and 'extension mobility'

-Inbound and Outbound Call Routing
+`Inbound and Outbound Call Routing`_
 ----------------------------------

+Routes used to receive or send calls in or out of FusionPBX.

 `IVR Menus`_ (Auto Attendant)
 ------------------------------

+Create a structured interactive voice prompt for callers to use.

 Queues
 --------

+Like Call Center but more flexable.

 Music on Hold
 --------------